Sura-T/hayyuu-restaurant/README.md

 ## Technologies Used

-React.js: For building the user interface.
+React.js: For building the user interface. <br />
-CSS/SCSS: For styling the components.
+CSS/SCSS: For styling the components. <br />
-React Router: For handling routing within the application.
+React Router: For handling routing within the application. <br />